MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/VoronoiTessellation.rst

 to other metrics, i.e. the so-called Manhattan distance :math:`d = |\Delta x|+|\Delta y|+|\Delta z|+\cdots`.
 It has, however,
-been chosen that using multi-dimensional and non-Euclidean tessellations obscures the visualization of the data rather than enhance it.
+been chosen that using multi-dimensional and non-Euclidean tessellations obscures the visualization of the data rather than enhancing it.
 Furthermore, the used SciPi-package spatial_ does not natively support changes of metric and a rewriting is far outside of the scope of this software suite.